 Now that we’ve got your boat storage options out of the way, let’s turn to your RV.
 While the best way to store an RV is indoors, indoor RV storage facilities can cost a pretty penny and may not be conveniently located near your home, unlike self-storage providers.

-This makes self-storage an ideal option for storing an RV when not in use, especially if you want to store your camper at the same facility as your boat.
+This makes RV parking storage self-storage an ideal option for when not in use, especially if you want to store your camper at the same facility as your boat.

 At self-storage facilities, due to size constraints, RVs are kept outdoors.
 You’ll have two options to choose from: